 Do You Have Dating Anxiety?

-Actually most singles have at least a touch of DD.
-We get tongue tied and run the other way instead of saying hello to the cute guy on the train or the hot girl who works in the office.
+Actually most singles have at least a touch of Dating anxiety.
+We run the other way instead of saying hello to the cute guy on the train or the hot girl who works in the office.
 When we need to find a profile photo, we see nothing but pimples, warts and just how big our nose really is.
 We write and rewrite our emails to prospective dates, trying to be more clever, more real, and more funny, more whatever — that mysterious quality that makes us irresistible.
 And when we’re on a date with an attractive partner, we get awkward or quiet or start babbling gibberish.

-There’s another form of DD, we have pulled back because “nobody’s good enough.”
+There’s another form of Dating anxiety.
+That’s when we pull back because “nobody’s good enough.”
 We’ve dated a string of nerds and losers and that’s enough, thank you very much.
 What we don’t look at is how our own superiority masks a certain insecurity, a secret belief that, “There’s something really wrong with me.”

-When DD is full-blown, we may be paralyzed to the point where we can’t or don’t even try to jump into the pool of possible dating partners.
-And even if we do manage to date, negative thoughts lurk in our minds like boogey men, ruining any chance of we have of simply being ourselves or having a good time.
+When Dating anxiety is full-blown, we can’t or don’t even try to jump into the pool of possible dating partners.
+And even if we do manage to date, negative thoughts lurk in our minds like bogey men.
+These self-sabotaging thoughts can ruin our chances of simply having a good time.

-DD is what stands between you and love, between you and those cozy nights of afterglow cuddling.
-But here’s the good news: You can beating Dating Dawdlitis.
-All you need to do is get off the couch and take these four steps that will build your selfconfidence and courage.
+Dating anxiety is what stands between you and love, between you and those cozy nights of afterglow cuddling.
+But here’s the good news: You can beat Dating Dawdlitis.
+All you need to do is get off the couch and take these four steps that will build your self-confidence and courage.

-Your Second Step — Understand that falling flat on your face is part of the romantic process.
+Understand that falling flat on your face is part of the romantic process.
 You’re supposed to make mistakes.
 That’s how you learn.
 You learn to walk by falling down.
-You learn to date by writing idiotic emails, sticking you foot in your mouth, and making clumsy, silly and just plain wrong moves.
+You learn to date by writing idiotic emails and texts, sticking you foot in your mouth, and making clumsy, silly and just plain wrong moves.
 It’s OK.
 It’s just part of the process.
 Besides, the right person will find those not-cool things endearing and adorable!
 Take a moment, close your eyes, and visualize being your not-cool self and someone who is the One chuckling, smiling, and really digging it.

-Your Third Step — Understand you need to train yourself to take action.
+Understand you need to train yourself to take action.
 Almost any action!!
 Email five hotties that are “out of your league.”
-Send that email response you’ve edited three times.
+Send that email or text you’ve edited three times.
 Open your mouth and say something, anything, to any cutie around.
 And I do mean anything at all.
 Anything is infinitely better than nothing.
 And once you practice jumping in, you’ll be surprised at the possibilities that open up for you.

-Your Fourth Step — Understand it is normal to get ‘knocked out’.
-Putting yourself out there in the dating world is a form of interpersonal training that is similar to learning to box.
+Understand it is normal to get ‘knocked out’.
+Putting yourself out there in the dating world is a form of interpersonal training.
+It is similar to learning to box.
 You are supposed to get knocked out until you meet the right opponent.
-Then you might trade some blows, but the whole thing is very exciting and you spend a great deal of time clutching and holding each other close.
+Then you might trade some blows.
+But the whole process is exciting.
+Besides, you spend a great deal of time clutching and holding each other close.